silverbulletmd/silverbullet/website/index.md

 ## Principles
 Some core principles that underly Silver Bullet’s philosophy:

+* **Free and open source**.
 * **The truth is in the markdown.** Markdown is simply text files, stored on disk.
 Nothing fancy.
 No proprietary formats or lock in.
 While SB uses a database for indexing and caching some data, all of that can be rebuilt from its markdown source at any time.
 * **What you see is what it is.** No magic or hidden content.
-* **Single mode.** SB doesn’t have a separate view and edit mode.
-You’re always in edit mode, and you like it that way.
+* **Single, distraction free mode.** SB doesn’t have a separate view and edit mode.
+It doesn’t have a “focus mode.”
+You’re always in focused edit mode, why wouldn’t you?
+* **Keyboard oriented**.
+You can use SB fully using the keyboard, typin’ the keys.
 * **Extend it your way**.
-SB is highly extensible, and you can customize it your liking and your workflows.
+SB is highly extensible with [[🔌 Plugs]], and you can customize it your liking and your workflows.

 ## Running Silver Bullet
 Do you like what you’re seeing?
 Are you ready to take that next step?
 Install it yourself locally or on your server!
 It’s free.